• Home

 Can this cake be made into cupcakes?

-Yes this recipe makes 18 cupcakes.
+Yes this recipe makes 16 cupcakes.

 Bake them at the same temperature for 24 minutes until tops are golden and springy when gently and carefully poked.

-Can I make the frosting ahead of time?
+Can I make the lemon buttercream frosting ahead of time?

 Yes!
 You can make the frosting the night before.

-When ready to use, bring the frosting to room temperature and rewhip if you want to regain that creaminess.
+Store it in a bowl covered with plastic wrap in the fridge.
+When ready to use, bring the lemon frosting to room temperature and rewhip to regain that creaminess.

-Do I have to use real lemons?
+Do I have to use real lemons and lemon zest?

-Yes.
+Yes you must use real lemons.
 If you use lemon extract, the cake will have a chemical taste.

-No you don't but keep in mind your cake will have a very mild lemon flavor.
+You can omit the lemon zest but keep in mind your cake will have a very mild lemon flavor.

-Once the cake is cut into, it’s best to cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge.
+Storing: Once the lemon cake is cut into, it’s best to cut the entire cake into slices, remove the lemon slices on the top and wrap each slice in foil and store in a zip top bag in the fridge.
+Eat extra slices within 2 days.

 When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.

-If not eating all the extra slices in the next day, take the slices wrapped in foil and in the zip top bag and freeze them.
+Freezing: If not eating all the extra slices within 2 days, take the slices wrapped in foil (without the lemon slices on top) and place in the zip top bag and freeze them.
+You can keep the slices frozen for up to 30 days.

-When ready to eat, leave the slices out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.
+When ready to eat, put the slices in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.

-Other Lemon Recipes You'll Love
+More Lemon Recipes You'll Love

-• Eggless Lemon Curd
+Eggless Lemon Curd

-• Lemon Curd Ice Cream
+Lemon Curd Ice Cream

-• Lemon Curd Cookies
+Lemon Curd Cookies

-• Chocolate Lemon Cake
+Chocolate Lemon Cake

 Did you try this recipe?
 Please leave me a ⭐ review below!